 We can only research COVID-19 vaccines if people like you take part.

 You can sign up to give permission for researchers to contact you about taking part in COVID-19 vaccine studies.
-By collecting details about people who are interested in taking part in vaccine studies, the service will help cut down the time it takes to find volunteers for vaccine studies.
-This will help us to carry out studies and find a vaccine faster.
+By collecting details about people who are interested in taking part in vaccine studies, the NHS COVID-19 Vaccine Research Registry will help cut down the time it takes to find volunteers for vaccine studies.
+This will help us to carry out studies and find vaccines faster.

 You can sign up if you are 18 or over, and live in the UK.